thunderbird/appointment/README.md

 This project uses [Fluent](https://projectfluent.org/) for localization.
 Files are located in their respective `l10n/<locale>/*.ftl`.

+### Self-hosting

+More information is coming soon!
+If you're adventurous follow the setup steps in each project.
+Once the project is running the first login will create a new user, any login attempts with new emails after that will check against existing credentials.

 ### Deployment

 When changes are merged to main, a new [release](https://github.com/thunderbird/appointment/releases/) is cut, and the changes are deployed to [stage.appointment.day](https://stage.appointment.day/).